4forces/git-commands/docker.md

 - networking and storage management, etc between different containers in different hosts

+- Load balancing between systems and HW

 - Examples: docker swarm, kubernetes, Mesos

+## docker swarm

+- Swarm setup: Designate Swarm Manager and Workers

+-  `docker swarm init` to init swarm manager

+- `docker swarm join --token [token]` to connect *workers* to the *swarm manager*, after which they are called to *nodes*

+- Examples to initiate docker service qirh  port and network config:
+   - `docker service create --replicas=3 my-web-server`
+   - `docker service create --replicas=3 -p 8080:80 my-web-server`
+   - `docker service create --replicas=3 --network frontend my-web-server`

+## Kubernetes

+- `kubectl run --replicas=1000 my-web-server`: Run 1000 instances

+- `kubectl scale --replicas=2000 my-web-server`: Scale up to 2000 instances based on user load

+- `kubectl rolling-update my-web-server --image=web-server:2`: Run in rolling update one at a time.
+Possible to roll back images if encounter issues

+- Upgrade a portion of nodes for testing

+- *Cluster*: A set of nodes

+- *Master*: Responsible for Worker nodes management

+- Components installed:
+   - **API Server**: Frontend interfaces and CLI where users talk to the API server to interact with kubernetes server
+   - **etcd server**: Distributed key:value store to store all data used in managing the cluster
+   - **scheduler**: distributes work eween containers across multiple nodes, assigns created containers to nodes
+   - **kubelet service**: agent which runs in each node in the cluster
+   - **container runtime** engine (like docker): The 'brain' of
+   - **controller**: notices and responds when nodes/containers/endpoints shutdown
+   - **scheduler**: distributes work across multiple nodes

+### kubectlj

+- `kubectl run hello-minikube`: deploy application on cluster

+- `kubectl cluster-info`: view information about cluster

+- `kubectl get nodes`: list all nodes that are part of cluster

+- `kubectl run my-web-app --image=my-web-app --replicas=100`: run multiple instance of app across multiple nodes

 ---

 * All contents from [reference: FCC](https://www.youtube.com/watch?v=fqMOX6JJhGo&t=914s&ab_channel=freeCodeCamp.org)